itiel/min-vm/README.md

 **min-vm** represents my own attempt 💪 at understanding the subject of virtual machines.

-I had heard about systems that function on their own VMs (like Java ☕ or Python 🐍), but I hadn't really understood how or why that was, nor did I really care.
-But then I found some examples of individuals who built their own physical CPUs on breadboards or wrote their own custom VMs in C or something. *That's when* I got interested.
+I had heard about systems that function on their own VMs (like Java ☕ or Python 🐍, and I think V8 too 🤷‍♂️), but I hadn't really understood how or why that was, nor did I really care.
+But then I found about people who wrote their own **OS** or **kernel**, some who wrote their own **VM** or **assembler**, and some even built their own **physical CPUs on breadboards** (what⁉).
+Now, ***that*** got me interested.
 It was as if, now that I knew a mere mortal like me could do something like that with such little requirements, then I ***should*** do it too.

+So, welcome to The Internet, have a look around. 🎶😎

 ## The VM ⚙